DNIF-Documentation/DNIF/kb/docs/documents/connect-extract-enrich/Connectors/SUPPORTED-CONNECTORS/jira-connector.md

 - A **Connection successful** message and the time stamp will be displayed on a screen.

 - If the connection is not successful an error message will be displayed.
-Refer to [Troubleshooting Connector Validations](https://dnif.it/kb/troubleshooting-and-debugging/troubleshooting-connector-validations/) for more details on the error message.
+Refer [Troubleshooting Connector Validations](/docs/documents/Troubleshooting-and-Debugging/troubleshooting-connector-validations.md) for more details on the error message.

-Once the connector is configured, validate if the connector is listed under [**Collection Status**](https://www.dnif.it/en/kb/collection-status) screen with status as **Active**.
+Once the connector is configured, validate if the connector is listed under [**Collection Status**](/docs/documents/Operations/Collection-Status/collection-status.md)  screen with status as **Active**.
 This signifies the connector is configured successfully and data is ready to ingest.